cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 - **Faster scans:** since you don't have to wait for the Anchore engine to start-up for each job.
 - **Reduced infrastructure costs:** if you only do a few scans a day then this is less of an advantage as you will have a constant infrastructure cost for the static Anchore engine.
 But if you are doing 100s of scan per day then you will defintely realize savings with this approach.
 - **More secure:** as we will see in the **inline scan** example below, the Anchore `inline_scan` script requires access to a Docker daemon.
 And in this example we are using the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin) to provide dynamic and ephemeral agent pods for the Anchore inline scan job.
 A quick and dirty approach - that has a number of security implications - for providing a K8s pod agent access to the Docker daemon is to mount the Docker socket as a `volume` on the pod.

+But again, we will use the newer Anchore **inline scan** in this example to highlight how fast you can add container scans to your own Jenkisn Pipelines.

 *Anchore inline scan Pod* - `dockerClientPod.yml`
 ```yaml